AppsFlyer/donkey/README.md

 ### Logging
 - Uses SLF4J
 - For debug logging you need to have logback on your classpath.

+### Start up options
+JVM system properties that can be supplied when running the application
+- `-Dvertx.threadChecks=false`: Disable blocked thread checks.
+Used by Vert.x to warn the user if an event loop or worker thread is being occupied above a certain threshold which will indicate the code should be examined.
+- `-Dvertx.disableContextTimings=true`: Disable timing context execution.
+These are used by the blocked thread checker.
+It does _**not**_ disable execution metrics that are exposed via JMX.

 ## License